-There are many factors to consider when buying Antique and collectable tools and we are regularly asked what they are worth.
-Normally my response would be ‘what ever you can get for them’ but i’ll explain what I mean by this.
+There are many factors to consider when buying Antique and collectible tools and we are regularly asked what they are worth.
+Normally my response would be ‘whatever you can get for them’ but I’ll explain what I mean by this.

-Supply and demand plays an important role and how many buyers are after the same tool at the same time that will affect prices.
-Auctions as a result can produce higher or lower prices for this reason but generally they do tend to have an average mean price over time unless the item is particularly sort after and very rare.
+Supply and demand play an important role and how many buyers are after the same tool at the same time will affect prices.
+Auctions, as a result, can produce higher or lower prices for this reason but generally, they do tend to have an average mean price over time unless the item is particularly sort after and very rare.

 Each old tool will have its merits and its flaws, knowing what needs to be pointed out if it could affect the tool’s value.
 So, again experience plays a big part for buyers to have enough confidence when purchasing, especially when making their final position.
-Confidence is especially important as is trust with whom buyers are prepared to listen to.
+Confidence is especially important as trusts with whom buyers are prepared to listen.

-In 5 years of trading online we rarely have issues, returns or requests refunds.
-This has been achieved by providing buyers the full information they need and being honest regarding condition.
+In 5 years of trading online, we rarely have issues, returns, or requests for refunds.
+This has been achieved by providing buyers the full information they need and being honest regarding conditions.
 Our experience with Tooltique is invaluable as we have seen just about everything when buying old tools, we know what to look out for and can fully identify missing parts or provide the information that is important to buyers.

-There has been many changes over the years with the internet becoming an ever greater part of the buying and selling of old tools, up until recently antiquetools.co.uk was only a contact point but has now been highly redeveloped to ensure one of the longest running specialised antique tool websites meets the demands of the future.
+There have been many changes over the years with the internet becoming an ever greater part of the buying and selling of old tools, up until recently antiquetools.co.uk was only a contact point but has now been highly redeveloped to ensure one of the longest-running specialised antique tool websites meets the demands of the future.

 This investment is significant in both time and cost and isn’t like opening an eBay account who by the way don’t deserve the fees they charge for their services.
 What do they know about the antique tool industry?
 Read More